-Our advertisement service supplier, Focus Media, has a director in common with our company.
+The Company's advertisement service supplier, Focus Media, has a director in common with our company.
 The company entered into agreements with affiliates of Focus Media to purchase advertisement service.
-Advertisement purchase from Focus Media for the year ended December 31, 2009 is presented as above.
+Advertisement purchase from Focus Media for the year ended December 31, 2010 is presented as above.